 Adams mains came with a beautifully stacked portion of chips, which just reminded me, how much attention to deal, The Capital pays to its brand and product.

 At this point, I was glad to be wearing my pineapple pants, locally made by my friend Katt from Kattwalk Clothing.
 Everyone knows that Cee and her pineapple pants, have been on many an adventure and this was no different.
 A culinary adventure is an adventure by any and all standards!

-Nearing the end of the meal, we ordered our deserts.
+Nearing the end of the meal, we ordered our desserts.
 Note.
 I NEVER order Creme Brulee, because whenever I do, I find the chef or restaurant or eatery, has made this sickly sweet yellow stuff in a bowl.
 Would you like to take one guess what The Capital Pearls did?
 They made the best dam Creme Brulee I have ever had!